karlnicholas/dukes-forest/readme.md

 * You can either edit and run the wildfly-commands.cli command line file found in dukes-forest/wildfly-commands.cli, you can can manually do each step below.

-* Add `mysql jdbc driver` to Wildfly if you have not already done so.
-See [Migrating a Java EE App from GlassFish to WildFly ](http://wildfly.org/news/2014/02/06/GlassFish-to-WildFly-migration/) and [DataSource configuration](https://docs.jboss.org/author/display/WFLY9/DataSource+configuration) for specific details.
+* Add `XA` mysql jdbc driver to Wildfly if you have not already done so.
+See [Example MySQL XA Datasource](https://access.redhat.com/documentation/en-US/JBoss_Enterprise_Application_Platform/6/html/Administration_and_Configuration_Guide/Example_MySQL_XA_Datasource1.html) for example.

-* Add a datasource to wildfly.
-Set the jndi-name `java:jboss/ForestDataSource` and poolname `ForestDataSource`.
-This can be done through the management console, or by copying and pasting the XML snippent shown below.
+* Add a `XA` datasource and driver to wildfly.
+Set the jndi-name `java:jboss/ForestXADS` and name `ForestXADS`.
+This can be done through the management console, or by copying and pasting the XML snippet shown in the notes below.
 Be sure the datasource is enabled and you can sucessfully test the connection from the wildfly management console.

 * Add a message queue wildfly named OrderQueue, as per specs below.